sheerun/git-squash/README.md

 # git squash

-Squash commits on branch just like GitHub's "Squash and merge".
+Squash commits on a branch without resolving any conflicts

-Useful if you don't have permission to perform merges or you don't use GitHub.
+It works just like GitHub's "Squash and merge" or GitLab's "Squash commits".

 ## Installation